Holly McCaskill, Executive Director firstname.lastname@example.org

 Emily Richardson has been volunteering with the Memphis Crisis Center since interning with us in 2015.
 After the completion of her internship at MCC, Emily has remained an active volunteer in the call center as a crisis line worker and mentor for new volunteers.
 She has also assisted with the implementation of new technology in the call center and provides ongoing IT support.
 Following the completion of her BA in Psychology at the University of Memphis in 2016, Emily continued into the MS in General Psychology program at the U of M. Currently, Emily serves as the lab manager of the University of Memphis Psychotherapy Research Lab while finishing her degree.

-Ricky Turner, also known as Coach Rix, has a wealth of experience in a wide range of leadership roles in corporate America and as an entrepreneur and Business Coach.
-His background includes 16 years of experience in the telecommunications industry and a comprehensive knowledge of business-to-business markets, national accounts, retail, and resellers.
+Ricky Tucker, also known as Coach RIX (Respect – Integrity – eXcellence), has a wealth of experience in a wide range of leadership roles in corporate America and as an Entrepreneur and Business Coach.
+His background includes 16 years of experience in the telecommunications industry and a comprehensive knowledge of business-to-business markets, at a local, regional and national level.
 He is a results-driven leader who emphasizes the importance of “Leadership with Integrity”, organizational development, communications and a strong understanding of business issues.
 He also serves as the Talent Development Coach and Director of Training for the Office of the Shelby County Assessor of Property.

 Linda J. Mathis is a Memphis attorney practicing in the area of civil litigation beginning in 1988.
 She graduated from Southwestern at Memphis (now Rhodes College) and received her Juris Doctor degree from Memphis State University (now the University of Memphis).
 She is currently an active volunteer with the Memphis Crisis Center, and has been since 1984.